BET Award for Best Female Hip Hop Artist

 The BET Award for Best Female Hip Hop Artist is an award given to honor the outstanding achievements female artists have made in hip hop every year.
 The winner is determined based on sales and overall quality of content released within the eligibility period.
-The all-time winner in this category is Nicki Minaj with seven wins, she is also the most nominated artist with twelve nominations.
-Megan Thee Stallion is the current holder of the award, with her third win in 2022.
+The all-time winner in this category is Nicki Minaj with eight wins, she is also the most nominated artist with fifteen nominations.

 Winners and nominees

 Winners are listed first and highlighted in bold.